 Besides, it's perfect comfort food, reminding me of times long gone and never forgotten.

 There are many versions of this dish, including some that add tempering at the end, or add ginger and garlic and other spices or condiments, but I prefer to stick with this super-simple version that I find the most delicious, not least because it allows the eggplant's subtle but amazing flavor to shine through

-- 1 medium eggplant , slit in half.
+- 1 medium eggplant (large Italian eggplan.
+Slit in half.
 Place in an oiled, oven-safe pan, cut side down, and roast in a 400-degree oven for 25-30 minutes.
-(My mom would roast this directly on the open flame of the gas stove, but I use a toaster oven which is perfect for this.
+My mom would roast this directly on the open flame of the gas stove, but I use a toaster oven which is perfect for this.
 If a knife pierced through the center slides in easily, it is thoroughly cooked and ready.
 Remember, half-cooked eggplant will be bitter and tough and will turn you off this delightful vegetable forever, so don't take shortcuts here).

-- ¼ cup soy yogurt (it works beautifully in this dish as a replacement for regular yogurt)
+- ¼ cup vegan yogurt (it works beautifully in this dish as a replacement for regular yogurt)

-- ¼ cup packed mint or coriander leaves , thinly shredded
+- ¼ cup packed mint or cilantro (thinly shredded)

 - 1 tsp roasted cumin powder (optional)

-- ¼ tsp red chilli powder (optional-- don't add if you don't like too much heat because there's already some from the green chillies)
+- ¼ tsp cayenne (optional-- don't add if you don't like too much heat because there's already some from the green chillies)

 - Salt to taste

 - Scoop the flesh of the roasted eggplant into a bowl.
 It will be golden brown and really tender.
 Mash with a fork until you don't have any large lumps.